 • Infertility is not considered to be more prevalent in patients with multiple sclerosis.

-Multiple sclerosis primarily affects women of childbearing age and the prevalence of this disease has steadily increased in women over the last 5 decades, with a woman to man ratio of approximately 3:1.
-This trend starts in adolescence and continues up to the sixth decade of life, when the ratio decreases to around 2:1 (19).
-Over the past 30 years, there has been a clear shift in the treatment paradigm of multiple sclerosis in pregnant women.
+Multiple sclerosis primarily affects women of childbearing age, and the prevalence of this disease has steadily increased in women over the last 5 decades, with a woman to man ratio of approximately 3:1.
+This trend starts in adolescence and continues up to the sixth decade of life, when the ratio decreases to around 2:1 (22).
+Over the past 30 years, there has been a clear shift in the treatment paradigm of multiple sclerosis in pregnant women and those trying to conceive.
 Decades ago, physicians believed that pregnancy could worsen the natural course of the disease, as it does some other autoimmune illnesses like systemic lupus erythematosus.
 The 1998 landmark study Pregnancy in Multiple Sclerosis (PRIMS) provided evidence that contradicted the long-held belief that pregnancy was not safe in multiple sclerosis.
 This large prospective trial was the first to demonstrate an overall decrease in relapse rate during pregnancy, especially in the third trimester, when compared to the year before pregnancy occurred.
 It simultaneously raised awareness that there can be increased disease activity in the first 3 to 4 months postpartum.
 Pregnancy is now widely considered an immune system “tolerant” period for multiple sclerosis patients and some data may even suggest a beneficial effect.

 • There is no conclusive evidence to support a direct effect of multiple sclerosis on fertility but several studies have reported that women and men with multiple sclerosis have fewer children than healthy controls.